Lazy Online Gradient Descent is Universal on Polytopes: Intrinsic Bounds on the Cost Vectors

-Use Lemma \ref{ort} to remove the $P_U$ from the above and get These are just the actions given $c_1,c_2,\ldots \ $ as required. \end{proof} Now combine Lemmas \ref{natbound} and \ref{ort2} with Theorem \ref{T2} to get a pseudo-regret bound in terms of the intrinsic bounds (\ref{nat}) on the cost vectors.
+where we have again used linearity of $\Pi_U$.
+Use Lemma \ref{ort} to remove the $\Pi_U$ from the above and get These are just the actions given $c_1,c_2,\ldots \ $ as required. \end{proof} Lemma \ref{ort2} is enough to strengthen Theorems \ref{worstcase} and \ref{T2} to replace the constants $L,R$ with those obtained from the projected cost vectors.
+Since projection is nonexpansive the new constants are smaller.